CONTENTS

 Introduction

 When a friend at work got a Syma S107 IR helicopter to fly around the office, I decided to see if I could jam the signal and create a no fly zone around around my area.
 A quick search of the Internet and I found several people who already reverse-engineered the protocol.
-I then went to NewEgg and bought my own helicopter so I could debug this thing.
+I ended up getting my own helicopter so I could debug this thing.
 Actually, these helicopters are quite fun, although we both broke a tooth on one of the gears in each of our 'copters so they don't fly as well anymore.
-At least it flies better than my Linksys Quadcopter project :).
+At least it flies better than the Linksys Quadcopter project.

 Related Projects @mikekohn.net